Periprosthetic Joint Infection after Primary Total Knee Arthroplasty With and Without Sinus Tract: Treatment Outcomes

 St. Petersburg

-A. V. Kazemirsky
+A. Kazemirsky

 Vreden National Medical Research Center of Traumatology and Orthopedics